Pshy0/pshy-license/TFCL.md

 ## Scope

-If a newer version of the License exists, then it applies instead of this one, unless explicitly prohibited by the copyright holders.

 This license applies to the work as a whole, and to individual components by default, but individual components may be using a different license.